-Tacoma School was based on Plan No. 4 of Barrett and Thompson’s plans for North Carolina schoolhouses.
-Built in the coal-rich area of Wise County in 1922, the school is the sole-surviving legacy of the once promising coal-mining town of Tacoma.
+Built in the coal-rich area of Wise County in 1922, the Tacoma School is the sole-surviving legacy of the once promising coal-mining town of Tacoma.
+The property’s picturesque landscape is set against the towering presence of Stone Mountain and the Guest River.
+Tacoma School was constructed using plans adopted by the North Carolina state school system in 1911.
+“Design No. 4” features a one-story, four-room structure with a clipped gable roof and unique windows.
 The present school was rebuilt after a 1936 fire damaged the building.
-Converted into a community center, the building retains its school-like character with original large classroom spaces, wainscoting, paneled doors and transoms, as well as fine original tongue-and-groove wooden floors.
+In 1973, the Wise County School Board discontinued its use as a school.
+In 1993, the school was purchased by a non-profit community group, which converted into a community center.
+The Tacoma School building retains its school-like character with original large classroom spaces, wainscoting, paneled doors and transoms, as well as fine original tongue-and-groove wooden floors.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.